-The Risk Governance Policy has been updated to include the roles and responsibilities of the Board of Directors and Senior Management as well as the policies on E&S of the Parent Bank which have been adapted to the local setting.
-The Bank released its first Sustainability Finance Policy in June 2022.
-Majority of the other related policies, guidelines and manuals affected by the BSP Circulars have been updated in 2022.
-The other relevant policies, guidelines and manuals are expected to be updated and released by March 2023.
+The Risk Governance Policy has been updated to include the roles and responsibilities of the Board of Directors and Senior Management.
+Certain policies on Environment and Social Risks of the Parent Bank have been adapted to the local setting.
+The Bank released its first Sustainability Finance Policy in June 2022 and an updated version has been released in June 2023.
+Majority of the other related policies, guidelines and manuals affected by the BSP Circulars have been updated in 2022 and 2023.